The Lost Medallion: The Adventures of Billy Stone

-The Lost Medallion: The Adventures of Billy Stone is a 2013 American fantasy adventure film written by Bill Muir.
+The Lost Medallion: The Adventures of Billy Stone is a 2013 American independent adventure fantasy film written and directed by Bill Muir.
 It was later released as a children's book by Muir and Alex Kendrick.
 The story revolves around Billy Stone (Billy Unger) and Allie (Sammi Hanratty) as amateur archaeologists who find a long lost medallion belonging to an ancient tribal king.

 Plot

 The film begins as Daniel Anderson (Alex Kendrick) arrives at a foster home, bringing donations.
 He is asked to tell a story to the children.
 He accepts and the film transitions into the Lost Medallion universe.

 The story begins in a flashback in which a man holding an item wrapped in cloth is running away from another man.
 The man digs a hole by a tree and buries a medallion.
 The film flashes back to the present where Billy (Billy Unger) sneaks into his father's archaeological site and tries to help work.
 He is told to leave, so he goes swimming with his best friend Allie (Sammi Hanratty).
 When he goes back home, she gives him an old book.
 Billy is not a reader, so they read it together.
 They hear how the medallion was buried in a different spot than where his dad is looking.
 They go into the forest with Billy's home-made metal detector go searching.
 Two men from a rival archeology company have been watching them and bring their own metal detectors.
 The kids stumble on the goons and head off in a different direction.
 They hide behind a large tree.
 The detector goes off and they dig up the medallion.

 The goons discover them and chase them through the city.
 After a bit, the kids, thinking they have lost the men, head back to Billy's home, only to find that the goons have arrived before them and tied up Billy's dad.
 Billy yells "I wish this whole mess had never happened!" and the medallion sends both Billy and Allie back in time (200 years).

 The pair are captured and taken to a nearby village, where the village king (Jansen Panettiere), Huko, notices the medallion and claims that it is his.
 However, the people say that the king of the village is whoever wears the medallion; they hold a party for the new royalty.
 The party is interrupted by the arrival of an enemy force, led by the ancestors of the two goons they had met in the present.
 Everyone in the village is captured except for Billy, Allie, Huko, and Anui.